10 Substitutes for Chili Peppers

 Chili peppers are essential ingredients for certain dishes and types of cuisine.
 But what if you don’t have them on hand or you can’t handle the spice?
-Learn the best substitutes for chili pepper.
+Learn several great substitutes for chili pepper.

 Chili peppers are a popular ingredient in many cuisines around the world.
 They add spiciness and heat to dishes, and their vibrant color can brighten up any plate.